![]() |

 Robert Frost Farm (in the area in nearby Derry) Listed on the National Registry for historic landmarks of national significance.
 Guided house tours, a children's garden, walks along the Hyla Brook Trail, a summer lecture series, and poetry readings on selected Sundays are all available at the park.
 Directions: Located at 122 Rockingham Road (Route 28) in Derry, NH.
 From I-93: Take Exit 4.
 East on 102 to Derry Traffic Circle.
 South on Route 28 and follow signs to Robert Frost Farm Historic Site.
 Admission Fees. (www.robertfrostfarm.org) Phone: 603-432-3091

-Woodsville: The trail begins at the southeast end of the old railroad bridge across the Connecticut River behind Clarkie's Market, a short distance northwest of the Woodsville Station.
-Lisbon: Parking in Lisbon, off Central Street next to the old train station.
-Look for trail parking signs on the corner of Central Street & Route 302 in Lisbon.
-Littleton: Large parking lot west of town on Industrial Park Road.
-Trailhead begins across the road and imediately travels under the I-93 overpass.
-Blackmount Trail: Parking available on Route 10 next to the “Augie’s Take-A-Break” pavilion.
+Woodsville: The trail begins at Route 302 and Highland Street.
+Lisbon: Parking located off Central Street/Landaff Road next to the old train station.
+Look for trail parking signs.
+Littleton: From I-93, get off exit 42.
+Head east on 302 and make right onto Industrial Park Drive and travel 1/3 mile.
+Trailhead is on the right and immediately travels under I-93 overpass.
+There is no parking available.
+Blackmount Trail: N. Haverville.
+Parking available on Route 10 next to the “Augie’s Take-A-Break” pavilion.
 Look for trail parking signs on the corner of Brier Hill Road & Route 10.

 For more information: For other long distance multi-use rail trails in this region see New Hampshire Rail Trails